Welcome to the CitiEnGov Toolkit

 Therefore the Toolkit also deals with energy policies, best practices on European and local level, energy related data and tools for energy data already used or suggested.

-The Tookit includes methodology, various guidelines, templates for documents, technical solutions (whether it is software oriented or other) and all of these forms are based on interoperability concept.
+The Tookit includes methodology, various guidelines, templates for documents, technical solutions (software oriented or any other) and all of these forms are based on interoperability concept.
 That means, that they enable data to be updated, which gives sustainability and duration to the proposed solutions.

 Resources of the CitiEnGov Toolkit

 The following resources have been implemented by CitiEnGov project partners in order to be reused in the framework of Central European energy policies.